 Although many aspects of risk assessment and method statement creation follow a set of standard templates, the engineers’ expertise and judgement is essential.
 Supporting engineers with the routine aspects of the inspection and assessment task allows them to provide a better service with less tedious administration.
-The CheckedOK system provided a sound basis for the new requirements of Street CraneXpress.
-It could already provide engineers with prompts for safety inspections and could generate certificates and other documents.
-Usually, though, the CheckedOK application is deployed using hand-held computers.

 Using this, Street CraneXpress has been able to introduce PUWER support as a part of their XpressView service for their customers, allowing Street CraneXpress to extend the use from supporting all existing clients to offering an added benefit to new prospects.